 The Small American Towns Where You’ll Find the Most Holiday Cheer

-Just after the last Thanksgiving dish is washed, houses all across the country start lighting up with holiday cheer.
-In some US cities, that holiday cheer reaches truly epic proportions.
-These towns may be small, but they go big -- like the world’s tallest Santa statue big -- for Christmas every year.
-From a place that’s home to both The Gingerbread Factory AND a nutcracker museum, to another with a million-light holiday display, here’s where you’ll find the most cheer during the most wonderful time of the year.
+Their populations may be small, but these places they go big—like the world’s-tallest-Santa-statue big—for Christmas every year.
+From a town that’s home to both The Gingerbread Factory AND a nutcracker museum to another with a million-light holiday display, here’s where you’ll find the most cheer during the most wonderful time of the year.

 Solvang is just a 45-minute drive from Santa Barbara, but you’ll feel like you’ve been transported a lot farther when you arrive in this Dutch-inspired village jam-packed with bakeries.
-There may not be any snow, but that doesn’t stop the town from throwing a Christmas celebration that would make Santa proud, with decorations lighting up every building during Julefest.
-Throughout December, you can visit Santa, go on a candlelight tour of the town, sip wine on the Skål Wine and Stein Stroll, and use clues to find the Solvang Nisse, the town’s resident mischievous sprite.
+There may not be any snow, but that doesn’t stop the town from throwing Julefest, a Christmas celebration that would make Saint Nick proud.
+Throughout December, you can visit Santa’s Village, go on a candlelight tour of the town, join a parade, and use clues to find the Solvang Nisse, the town’s resident mischievous sprite.

-No relation to the famous music festival, this Woodstock has its own claim to fame: Wassail Weekend.
-During this annual festival, the quiet New England town transforms into the ultimate winter wonderland with three days of events that include a parade, artisan markets, home tours, special holiday performances, and the chance to experience a 19th-century Vermont Christmas at a working dairy farm.
+Although it has no relation to the famous music festival, this Woodstock has its own claim to fame: Wassail Weekend.
+During this annual festival, the quiet New England town transforms into the ultimate winter wonderland with three days of events that include a parade, artisan markets, film screenings, carriage rides, special holiday performances, and the chance to experience a 19th-century Vermont Christmas at a working dairy farm.

 You can’t drive to Bavaria, but you can drive just over two hours from Seattle to this small town where the architecture mirrors a traditional Bavarian village.
 Bottom line: This place is pretty adorable any time of year, but during the holiday season, they go all out.
 That means starting the day with the sound of alpine horns and, on weekends in December, ending with a lighting ceremony and caroling around a tree.
 When you throw in a visit to The Gingerbread Factory bakery and the Leavenworth Nutcracker Museum, the fairy-tale Christmas factor is off the charts.